MedAX365/docsy/userguide/content/en/docs/Periodic/Price Lists and Agreements/agreement-clauses.md

 ### *Admission Rules*

-You can adjust the admission rules by determining whether there are insurrance class, ceiling, customer number, policy number, need for prepay (outpatient and inpatient).
+You can adjust the admission rules by determining whether there are insurance class, ceiling, customer number, policy number, need for prepay (outpatient and inpatient).
 The prepay functions are important because if the patient is not charged for prepayment while selected as 'Yes', the relevant department can not notice the patient name on the waiting patient list.

 ### *Customer*